-Research demonstrates that promoting social and emotional wellbeing in the school setting has tremendous promise in advancing student success and wellbeing throughout the lifespan.
+Research demonstrates that promoting social and emotional wellbeing in the K-12 education setting has tremendous promise in advancing student success and wellbeing throughout the lifespan.
 But what are the beliefs and realities on the ground in British Columbia?
 Paul McArthur shares the findings from a culture and climate survey, with five recommendations on how to better integrate wellbeing into school districts.

 The Student Wellbeing for Systems Change Fund is an exciting new granting opportunity through WellAhead.
 School districts, groups of schools, and organizations working within the education system are invited to apply for projects that are dedicated to both improving student social and emotional wellbeing AND addressing barriers to longer-term, deeper impact.
 Applications due November 17th, 2017.